 •Has numerous inconsistencies in his/her story

-Please contact us for more information on making direct contact with someone you believe may be a victim of human trafficking.
+Please contact us for more information on reporting human trafficking or connecting with someone you believe may be a victim or survivor.